jozhw/.dotfiles/docs/content/docs/emacs/packages.md

 This document serves to aide with setting up any packages along with addressing any issues faced when implementing the `emacs` packages.

+# `gptel.el`

+Incorporates the use of llms in the emacs client.
+For a great summary of the features please see [Ben Simon's video](https://www.blogbyben.com/2024/08/gptel-mindblowing-integration-between.html).
+For accessing the source code please see [karthink's repo](https://github.com/karthink/gptel).

 # `magit.el`

+Git client.

 ## Commands

 **Global Commands**